HWeber-tech/emp_proving_ground_v1/docs/operations/timescale_failover_drills.md

 3. Start the services inside the runtime bootstrap.
 The scheduler registers a supervised task and any Kafka bridge is tracked by the same supervisor.
-4. When running recovery exercises, call `failover_metadata()` to retrieve the active drill configuration and feed the result into `operations.failover_drill.execute_failover_drill()`.
+4. When running recovery exercises, call `failover_metadata()` to retrieve the active drill configuration or invoke `run_failover_drill()` directly to execute the simulated outage with the managed connector metadata attached.

-The services bundle now exposes two additional helpers for operations teams:
+The services bundle now exposes three additional helpers for operations teams:

 - `managed_manifest()` returns a redaction-safe summary of the Timescale, Redis, and Kafka connectors, including supervision state and configured topics.
 The